How to Replace a Front Bumper

 Step 4: Replace the Front Bumper

-Place the bumper on the frame of the car and thread the bolts through the holes in the part to hold it in place against the frame.
+Place the replacement bumper on the frame of the car and thread the bolts through the holes in the part to hold it in place against the frame.
 Then simply reattach the nuts to the bolts and tighten so the bumper is flush against the bodywork before finally reattaching the tensioning rods.
 You’re now ready to drive the car down the ramp and get to work on replacing the bumper cover.

 front bumper corner being refitted